What is Softball?

 The regular and playoff season schedule is organized by Calgary Minor Softball Association (CMSA).
 If you go to their site you will be able to read more about the various programs and there is also a calendar of how the season runs. http://calgaryminorsoftball.com

 Games begin at 6:45.
-Home games are in Cochrane (except U16), away games are in Calgary or surrounding areas.
-See division categories (left sidebar) for more information.
+Home games are in Cochrane (with some exceptions at U16/U19), away games are in Calgary or surrounding areas.
+See division categories for more information.

 Pre-Season Indoor Practices - Cochrane Minor Ball (CMB) books the turf at Spray Lakes Recreation Centre for pre-season practices.
 Schedules to be announced.